Where to Invest Your Money

 So you have some money to invest, what is the best way to invest your money in Pakistan?

 I did some due diligence in trying to find the best ways to investing one’s hard earned money.
+I found ways how the super rich invest and manage their money.
+And I plan to share this with you, not only as a reminder for you, but as a reminder for myself as well.

 First of all, I believe it is important to understand where I am coming from:

 The worst form of investment is saving money in fiat.
 This is where the distinction between “saving” and “investing” is very prominent.
+Fiat means “currency”, so I think we need to see the difference between Savings and Investing.

 What is the difference between Saving and Investing Your Money?